-Molecular subtypes of CRC or chemoresistance also predicts how, and whether or not patients will benefit from existing epidrug treatments.
-For instance, it has been shown that treatment with 5-Azacitidine can restore chemosensitivity to irinotecan in microsatellite stable CRC cell lines, but not in microsatellite instable CRC cell lines[56].
-Moreover, MSI CRC status is associated with the hypermethylation of Glutathione Peroxidase 3 (GPX3), a gene encoding an antioxidant selenoprotein involved in drug metabolism.
-In this case, treatment with 5-Azacitidine induced an increase of GPX3 expression and a decrease of chemosensitivity to oxaliplatin in MSI CRC cell lines[59].
+Molecular subtypes of CRC or chemoresistance also predict how and whether or not patients will benefit from existing epidrug treatments.
+For instance, it has been shown that treatment with 5-azacitidine can restore chemosensitivity to irinotecan in microsatellite stable CRC cell lines but not in microsatellite instable CRC cell lines[56].
+Moreover, microsatellite instability CRC status is associated with the hypermethylation of glutathione peroxidase 3, a gene encoding an antioxidant selenoprotein involved in drug metabolism.
+In this case, treatment with 5-azacitidine induced an increase of glutathione peroxidase 3 expression and a decrease of chemosensitivity to oxaliplatin in microsatellite instability CRC cell lines[59].
 These findings emphasize the need for personalized therapies that consider CRC interindividual heterogeneity and classification.

 Exploring new avenues for colon cancer treatment

 In order to better anticipate how colon CSCs will respond to the different existing therapies, we analyzed TCGA_COADREAD data of 379 colon cancer patients using LinkedOmics[60].
-With this meta-analysis we assessed the correlation Z-score estimate (Stouffer method-based) and a p-value between the combined expression of the three colon cancer stem cell markers CD133, CD44 and CD166 and an exhaustive list of known chromatin modifying enzymes (epigenetic writers and erasers) and chromatin binding proteins (epigenetic readers).
+With this meta-analysis we assessed the correlation Z-score estimate (Stouffer method-based) and a p value between the combined expression of the three colon cancer stem cell markers CD133, CD44, and CD166 and an exhaustive list of known chromatin modifying enzymes (epigenetic writers and erasers) and chromatin binding proteins (epigenetic readers).
 The observed negative and positive correlation of expression between the three cancer stem cell markers and a significant number of epienzymes are highlighted in Tables 1 to 6.

-Strikingly, DNMT3A, DNMT3B and DNMT3L, the DNA methyltransferases that are responsible for de novo DNA methylation showed a negative correlation score with the combined expression of the three cancer stem cell markers studied (Table 1), while the expression of DNMT1, responsible for DNA methylation maintenance, was not significantly correlated with the combination of these markers (-2 < score < 2).
+Strikingly, DNMT3A, DNMT3B, and DNMT3L, the DNA methyltransferases that are responsible for de novo DNA methylation, showed a negative correlation score with the combined expression of the three cancer stem cell markers studied (Table 1), while the expression of DNMT1, responsible for DNA methylation maintenance, was not significantly correlated with the combination of these markers (-2 < score < 2).
 Similarly, three class I and II HDAC as well as two sirtuins were found negatively correlated to the combination of markers (Table 3).
-None of the known HDAC where found positively correlated with the expression of the three cancer stem cell markers.
-This strongly suggests that inhibiting DNMT or HDAC activity would have no effect in colon cancers overexpressing cancer stem cell markers (and potentially harbor high stemness properties), but may have adverse effect in low-expressing and maybe less aggressive colon cancers.
+None of the known HDAC were found positively correlated with the expression of the three cancer stem cell markers.
+This strongly suggests that inhibiting DNMT or HDAC activity would have no effect in colon cancers overexpressing cancer stem cell markers (and potentially harbor high stemness properties) but may have adverse effect in low-expressing and maybe less aggressive colon cancers.
 These data are in accordance with disappointing clinical trials that have been conducted so far with these inhibitors in colon cancer patients.
 Interestingly, our analyses suggest that another strategy to regulate DNA methylation in colon CSCs may be the inhibition of the methylcytosine dioxygenase TET2, known to trigger DNA demethylation and found correlated to cancer stem cell marker expression in our analyses (Table 6).

-The correlation scores we obtained for other chromatin writers, readers and erasers seem more specific to the enzyme itself than to their role in the shaping of epigenetic landscapes (Tables 1 to 6).
+The correlation scores we obtained for other chromatin writers, readers, and erasers seem more specific to the enzyme itself than to their role in the shaping of epigenetic landscapes (Tables 1 to 6).